bg2b/aoc24/README.md

 + [Day 21: Keypad Conundrum](https://adventofcode.com/2024/day/21) A
 spectacularly mind-bending problem, with an elegant solution! ⭐⭐

+Overall I rate this year as somewhere between ⭐ and ⭐⭐.
+There was a very nice stretch of puzzles in the center, but I feel like the final few days were a slight letdown.
+Still, I enjoyed the look back at all the previous contests and eagerly await next year!

 ## Other years

 These are my AoC repositories for previous years (all C++, mostly the